orionop/Form-Genie/TROUBLESHOOTING.md

 This guide will help you resolve common issues with the Form Genie extension.

+## "No questions found on this form" Error

+If you receive this error after clicking the "Start Auto-Fill" button:

+1. **Refresh the Form Page**
+   - Sometimes Google Forms may not fully load all elements when you first open it
+   - Try refreshing the page (F5) and then using Form Genie again

+2. **Use the Debug Tools**
+   - Click "Show Debug Info" in the Form Genie popup
+   - Click "Run Form Diagnostics" to check if Form Genie can detect form elements
+   - This will help identify if the problem is with element detection

+3. **Check Form Structure**
+   - Make sure you're on a standard Google Form
+   - Form Genie works best with standard Google Forms question types
+   - Complex or heavily customized forms may not be detected correctly

+4. **Try in Incognito Mode**
+   - Other extensions might interfere with Form Genie
+   - Try using Form Genie in an incognito window with only this extension enabled

+5. **Check for iFrames**
+   - Some forms are embedded in iFrames, which Form Genie may not be able to access
+   - Try opening the form directly in a new tab

 ## Extension Not Loading

 If you see an error like "Manifest file is missing or unreadable" when trying to load the extension: